Two Postdoctoral Positions in Neuroscience

 Chini Lab, GIGA Institute, University of Liège

-The newly established Chini Lab at the GIGA Institute, University of Liège, Belgium, is seeking two highly motivated postdoctoral researchers to join an FNRS fully funded project exploring neural development, systems neuroscience, and circuit dysfunction linked to autism spectrum disorders (ASD).
+The newly established Chini Lab at the GIGA Institute, University of Liège, Belgium, is seeking two highly motivated postdoctoral researchers to join an FNRS-funded project exploring neural development, systems neuroscience, and circuit dysfunction linked to autism spectrum disorder (ASD).

 University of Liège FNRS